Dongfeng Motor Group

-Dongfeng Motor Group Co., Ltd. known also as DFG is a Chinese holding company based in Wuhan, Hubei.
+Dongfeng Motor Group Co., Ltd., doing business as DFG, is a Chinese holding company based in Wuhan, Hubei.
 Its H shares were listed on the Hong Kong stock exchange.

-Dongfeng Motor Group formed several joint ventures with other foreign automobile makers, namely Luxgen, Honda, Renault-Nissan and Stellantis (which created by the merger of Fiat Chrysler Automobiles and Groupe PSA).
-It also leased several trademarks from the parent company Dongfeng Motor Corporation since 2005.
+Dongfeng Motor Group formed several joint ventures with other foreign automobile makers, namely Luxgen, Honda, Renault-Nissan and Stellantis (which was created by the merger of Fiat Chrysler Automobiles and Groupe PSA).
+It has also leased several trademarks from the parent company Dongfeng Motor Corporation since 2005.